 Length: 107 minutes / 1.78 hours

 Many heist films start with the main characters in financial trouble.
-This film is no different.
-Bacon (Jason Statham) and his friends Soap (Dexter Fletcher) and Tom (Jason Flemyng) gather up £100,000 so that their friend Eddy (Nick Moran) can play in a high stakes card game.
+This one is no different.
+Bacon (Jason Statham) and his friends Soap (Dexter Fletcher) and Tom (Jason Flemyng) gather up £100,000 so their friend Eddy (Nick Moran) can play in a high-stakes card game.
 Unfortunately, not only does Eddy lose the money, he racks up his debt to £500,000, which he and his friends must pay by the end of the week (or risk losing their fingers).
 Fortunately, Eddy overhears his neighbors talking about a drug heist, which leads our main characters to ambush them upon their return home from said heist.
 In perhaps one of the most bumbling simultaneous heists ever committed, soon everyone is chasing after everyone else, and the prize at the center of it all is a pair of antique shotguns, of which most of the players don’t even realize are as valuable as they are.

 2 sum it up: 2 films, 2 Guy Ritchie romps

 Bacon #: 3 (I’m Going to Tell You a Secret / Maddona -> Maddona: Truth or Dare / Matt Dillon -> Loverboy / Kevin Bacon)